This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 No. Applicants with professional background and without professional background who meet program admission requirements will be accepted into the MPH program.

-Classes are offered in the fall, spring and summer sessions to allow students to graduate on time.
-All the MPH classes are offered in the evenings to accommodate full-time and part-term working students.
+Classes are offered in the fall, spring, and summer sessions to allow students to graduate on time.
+All the MPH classes are offered online to accommodate full-time and part-term working students.

 A maximum of nine credit hours, taken as a graduate student at accredited MPH Public Health program or accredited Public Health School, may be apply towards MPH degree program at Columbus State University provided the credit was earned not more than seven years prior to the date of completion of the degree.
 The program will not accept grades “C” or below as transfer credits.